Baba

 Recurring issue

-Consider another example: In a village there is an accident, or a theft; then in response, to draw attention of the government, protesters place big logs of wood on the train line, or loosen the screws of bridge deck or activities which are even more extreme leading to loss of lives of innocents who are not even involved in the original incident.
-Such a process of creating disturbances by using violent actions to draw attention of the government and hurting innocent people and public goods is termed Satyágraha (civil disobedience).
-Mahatma Gandhi started the civil disobedience movement, which consisted of protesting by breaking the rules of society.
+Consider another example: When there is an accident or a theft in a village then in order to gain publicity for their cause protesters will place huge logs of wood on the train tracks, or loosen the screws of a bridge deck, or activities which are even more extreme leading to the loss of lives of innocent people who are not even involved in the original incident.

 Ananda Marga philosophy guides us, “What are humanistic appeals, or satyágraha [civil disobedience]?
 They are simply a special means of using violence to create circumstantial pressure.”
 (1)

-Prout is against Satyágraha, also known as civil disobedience.
+Prout is against satyágraha, also known as civil disobedience.

 Example of violent protest as expression of ‘Civil Disobedience’